onepanelio/core-docs/docs/deployment/single-node/macos.md

 microk8s-vm             RUNNING           10.72.145.216    Ubuntu 18.04 LTS
 ```

-Take a note of this IP as you will need it for your `params.yaml` file and for accessing the application.
+Take a note of this IP as you will need to add it to your `params.yaml`.

 Run a shell into your VM: